Ext groups in Homotopy Type Theory: Ext in an ∞ -topos

 \begin{proof} Let \( I \in \Xc / X \) be an internally injective \(R\)-module.
 The truncation map \( X \to \Tr{X}_1 \) is $1$-connected, and therefore induces an equivalence \( \sets{\Xc / \Tr{X}_1} \xra{\sim} \sets{\Xc / X} \) by base change~\cite[Lemma~7.2.1.13]{HTT}.
 Moving back along this equivalence, $I$ becomes an internally injective module over \( \Tr{X}_1 \).
 Since \(\Tr{X}_1\) is a 1-type, the previous proposition implies that sets cover in \(\Xc / \Tr{X}_1\).
 By \cref{cor:sets-cover-internal-injectivity-stable}, this means \(I\) is internally injective when pulled back to any slice of \( \Xc / \Tr{X}_1 \).
 But any slice of \( \Xc / X \) is a slice of \( \Xc / \Tr{X}_1 \), so we are done. \end{proof}

 \begin{rmk} These methods apply in much greater generality than just internal injectivity.
-Consider any ``internal notion'' \(P\) in a \(1\)-topos which is stable by base change and descends along (effective) epimorphisms.
-Then, since the $0$-truncated objects in $\Xc$ form a $1$-topos, we can ask whether \(P(Y)\) holds for some given \(0\)-truncated object \( Y \) in any slice \( \Xc / X\).
-The arguments above show that if sets cover in \( \Xc \), then \( P \) is stable by base change in \( \Xc / X\).
-(Making precise the meaning of ``internal notion'' is beyond our current scope.) \end{rmk}
+Consider, for example, some ``internal property'' \(P\) of an object (or structure) in a \(1\)-topos which is stable by base change and descends along (effective) epimorphisms.
+Then, since the $0$-truncated objects in $\Xc$ form a $1$-topos, we can ask whether the property \(P\) holds for some given \(0\)-truncated object \( Y \) in any slice \( \Xc / X\).
+The arguments above show that if sets cover in \( \Xc \), then the property \( P \) is stable by base change in \( \Xc / X\).
+(Making precise the meaning of ``internal property'' is beyond our current scope.) \end{rmk}

 \begin{cor} Suppose sets cover in \( \Xc \).
 Consider an object \( X \), a ring \( R \in \Xc \kslice X \) and an \( R \)-module \( I \).
 Then $I$ is HoTT-injective if and only if it is internally injective. \end{cor}